groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/advanced-signature-techniques/sign-pdf-form-field/_index.md

 Before diving into the code, make sure you have:

-1. **GroupDocs.Signature for .NET**: Download the library from [GroupDocs releases](https://releases.groupdocs.com/signature/net/)
+1. GroupDocs.Signature for .NET: Download the library from [GroupDocs releases](https://releases.groupdocs.com/signature/net/)
-2. **.NET Development Environment**: Visual Studio or any other .NET-compatible IDE
+2. .NET Development Environment: Visual Studio or any other .NET-compatible IDE
-3. **PDF Document**: A sample PDF with form fields ready for signing
+3. PDF Document: A sample PDF with form fields ready for signing

 ## Setting Up Your Project